 Ginnie Mae's credit activities have historically operated at a profit.
-Ginnie Mae has not incurred borrowings or received appropriations to finance its credit operations, nor does it anticipate the need to receive such funding.
-As of September 30, 2003, Ginnie Mae had reserves of \$9.7 billion held in the U.S. Treasury.
+Ginnie Mae has not incurred borrowings or received appropriations to finance its credit operations.
+As of September 30, 2004, Ginnie Mae had reserves of \$10.4 billion held in the U.S. Treasury.
 Pursuant to the statutory provisions under which Ginnie Mae operates, its net earnings are used to build sound reserves.
-In the opinion of management, Ginnie Mae is in compliance with OMB implementation requirements for the Federal Credit Reform Act, as applicable to government corporations.
+In the opinion of management, and HUD's General Counsel, Ginnie Mae is in compliance with OMB implementation requirements for the Federal Credit Reform Act, as applicable to government corporations.